Medically reviewed on Oct 18, 2017

-A brow lift, also known as a forehead lift or forehead rejuvenation, is a cosmetic surgical procedure to improve the appearance of the forehead, the brow and the area around the eyes.
+A brow lift, also known as a forehead lift or forehead rejuvenation, is a cosmetic procedure to raise the brows.
+A brow lift improves the appearance of the forehead, the brow and the area around the eyes by raising the soft tissue and skin of the forehead and brow.

-You might choose to have a brow lift if you have creases across your forehead or between your eyes or a low, sagging brow.
+You might choose to have a brow lift if you have a low, sagging brow or brow asymmetry.
 A brow lift might also boost your self-confidence.

 A brow lift can be done alone or with other facial procedures, such as eyelid surgery (blepharoplasty) or a face-lift.